 With a user interface for feature flag management, those on your software development team can create and coordinate flags with ease.
 This is where a solution like ConfigCat comes into play.
 ConfigCat is a cross-platform feature flag service for software teams.
 If you are trying to complete quick and safe feature flag deployments, you need ConfigCat in your corner.

 Are you ready to start deploying feature flags?
-Our cross-platform feature flag service is trainable in just 10 minutes and allows you to decouple feature releases from code deployments.
+Our cross-platform feature flag service takes only 10 minutes to learn and allows you to decouple feature releases from code deployments.
 To begin enabling and disabling features for target user segments, try ConfigCat today.